Pantheon Investment Group LLC Has $412,000 Stock Holdings in Danaher Co. (NYSE:DHR)

 In related news, EVP Joakim Weidemanis sold 6,500 shares of the firm’s stock in a transaction on Monday, April 25th.
 The shares were sold at an average price of $255.74, for a total value of $1,662,310.00.
 Following the completion of the transaction, the executive vice president now directly owns 86,398 shares of the company’s stock, valued at $22,095,424.52.
 The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
 11.20% of the stock is currently owned by company insiders.

 A number of brokerages have commented on DHR.
-William Blair reissued an “outperform” rating on shares of Danaher in a report on Friday, April 22nd.
-Robert W. Baird reduced their target price on shares of Danaher from $334.00 to $319.00 and set an “outperform” rating on the stock in a research note on Friday, April 22nd.
-Royal Bank of Canada reduced their target price on shares of Danaher from $311.00 to $299.00 and set a “sector perform” rating on the stock in a research note on Friday, April 22nd.
-Wells Fargo & Company lowered shares of Danaher from an “overweight” rating to an “equal weight” rating and reduced their target price for the company from $330.00 to $265.00 in a research note on Monday, April 25th.
-Finally, Barclays reduced their target price on shares of Danaher from $355.00 to $325.00 and set an “overweight” rating on the stock in a research note on Thursday, January 27th.
+StockNews.com lowered shares of Danaher from a “buy” rating to a “hold” rating in a report on Friday, April 22nd.
+Zacks Investment Research lowered shares of Danaher from a “buy” rating to a “hold” rating and set a $278.00 target price on the stock. in a research note on Monday, April 25th.
+UBS Group reduced their target price on shares of Danaher from $365.00 to $340.00 in a research note on Sunday, April 24th.
+William Blair reaffirmed an “outperform” rating on shares of Danaher in a research note on Friday, April 22nd.
+Finally, Robert W. Baird reduced their target price on shares of Danaher from $334.00 to $319.00 and set an “outperform” rating on the stock in a research note on Friday, April 22nd.
 Four analysts have rated the stock with a hold rating and eleven have given a buy rating to the stock.
 According to MarketBeat.com, Danaher has an average rating of “Buy” and an average price target of $331.14.

 Danaher Company Profile (Get Rating)